Stability and instability in saddle point dynamics Part II: The subgradient method: Applications

 \subsection{Modification methods for convergence}

 We will consider methods for modifying $\varphi$ so that the (sub)gradient method converges to a saddle point. {The methods that will be discussed are relevant in network optimisation (see e.g. \cite{arrow}, \cite{Paganini}), as they } preserve the localised structure of the {dynamics.
 It should be noted that these modifications do not necessarily render the {function} strictly concave-convex and hence convergence proofs are more involved.
-We show below that the results in \autoref{sec:Main} provide a systematic and unified way of proving convergence by making use of Theorem \ref{thm:subgrad-method-final-convergence-criterion}, while also allowing to consider these methods in a generalized setting of a general convex domain.}
+We show below that the results in \autoref{sec:Main} provide a systematic and unified way of proving convergence by making use of Theorem \ref{thm:subgrad-method-final-convergence-criterion}, while also allowing to consider these methods in a generalized setting of a general convex \icl{domains for the variables $x, y$ respectively, in the concave-convex function $\varphi(x,y)$.}}